stewartsmith/drizzle/docs/contributing/code.rst

 ---------------

-Once your work is done and ready for review you can go to the `code page <https://code.launchpad.net/drizzle>`_, click on your branch and you will see a link saying *Propose for merging*.
+Once your work is done and ready for review you can go to the `code page <https://code.launchpad.net/drizzle>`_, and then click on your branch.
+You will see a link labeled *Propose for merging*.

 In this screen simply fill in what this branch does and click the *Propose Merge* button.
-Someone will review the branch, usually within a day or two and if approved it will go though our rigourous testing process which can take several hours.
-If it needs more work feedback will always be given to explain why.
+Someone will review the branch, usually within a day or two.
+If approved, it will go though our rigourous testing process, which can take several hours.
+If it needs more work, feedback will always be given to explain why.